Antgst/Antgst/1rst Trimester.md

  * binary_tree_postorder - traverses a binary tree in post-order
  * @tree: pointer to the root node of the tree
  * @func: function to call on each node's value
- *
- * Description: Visits nodes in post-order (left → right → node)
- * and applies func to each node.
-Does nothing if tree or func is NULL.
  */
 void binary_tree_postorder(const binary_tree_t *tree, void (*func)(int))
 {